noahehall/theBookOfNoah/aws_developer.md

     - infrastructure service:
     - container service: operating system and application level
     - abstracted service: everything except the client side encryption and customer data

+# other notes for developer exam
+  - global infrastructure
+  - networking and content Delivery
+  - compute
+  - databases (dybnamo)
+  - storage (s3)
+  - IAM
+  - management tools (opsworks it uses chef)
+  - messaging: SNS, SQS, SES
+# Study guide
+## notes
+  - not all services are available in all regions, so choose your regions wisely
+  - IAM operates in the global region
+  - EC2: a virtual machine